 Property which has been seized and or confiscated by the State of Alaska, must be treated differently than state owned property.
-The acceptable method of disposing of seized and or confiscated property is by destruction or public auction.
-SOA Departments may reutilize seized and or confiscated property in rare circumstances and must have approval of their Division Director and the State Property Manager.
+An acceptable method of disposing of seized and or confiscated property is by destruction or public auction.
+SOA Departments may reutilize seized and or confiscated property in rare circumstances and must have the approval of their Division Director and the State Property Manager.

 - A. The Department of Public Safety has developed detailed evidence handling procedures for the inventory, safekeeping, and control of property held in their possession.
 Questions should be directed to the Department of Public Safety. - B. The Department of Fish and Game has statutory authority over proceeds from animal furs, skins, and specimens (AS 16.05.100 -.110).
 Department of Fish and Game determines whether such items are sold or processed for disposal.
 Questions should be directed to the Department of Fish and Game. - C. Departments in possession of unclaimed or seized property, other than animal furs, skins, or specimens, should advise the Property Management Office about the property and the statutory provisions the department knows to be applicable.
-All statutory references and any court documents/judgments must be included.
+All statutory references and any court documents/judgments must be included. - D. Seized firearms are subject to the security measures laid out in section 1-7 of this manual.